ivanvoitovych/viewi-reactphp-demo/README.md

 ### Request handler

-Most import part of the application is to handle requests.
-In this case we need to handle two parts:
+The most important of the application is to handle requests.
+In this case, we need to handle two parts:

 - Requests that should be handled by Viewi
-- The rest of requests, that should be handled by API actions
+- The rest of the requests should be handled by API actions

-Viewi has built-in router and it's used in this example.
+Viewi has a built-in router and it's used in this example.
 But it's not required, you can use any router that you like and use it with Viewi as well.

 To get the route simply use `Viewi\Routing\Router::resolve` method: